 I needed six-months of blog posts to support my goal: having good examples of my work ‘out there’ while I pursued other projects.

-For you, it might be landscaping a couple of friends’ yards or creating their websites while you still have time to change your procedures or find better suppliers.
+For you, it might be landscaping a friend’s yard or creating their website while you still have time to change your procedures or find better suppliers.